When are trace ideals finite?: Introduction

 \section{Introduction}

 Let $R$ be a commutative Noetherian ring, and let $M$ be a finitely generated $R$-module.
 Then

 is called the {\it trace ideal} of $M$.
 An ideal $I$ in $R$ is called a {\it trace ideal} if $I=\mathrm{tr}_R(M)$ for some $R$-module $M$.
 The notion of trace ideals is useful to study the structure of reflexive modules.
-Indeed, let $M$ be a faithful reflexive $R$-module.
-Then, Lindo proved that the endomorphism algebra $T(M)=\Hom_R(\tr_R(M), \tr_R(M))$ is the center of $\Hom_R(M, M)$ (\cite[Introduction]{Lin}).
+Suppose that $M$ is a faithful reflexive $R$-module.
+Then, the endomorphism algebra $T(M)=\Hom_R(\tr_R(M), \tr_R(M))$ is the center of $\Hom_R(M, M)$ (\cite[Introduction]{Lin}).
 It is also known that $M$ can be regarded as a $T(M)$-module (\cite[(7.2) Proposition]{Ba}, \cite[Proposition 2.4]{IK}).
-If $\tr_{T(M)} M=T(M)$ and $T(M)$ is a local ring, then $T(M)$ is a direct summand of $M$.
-Recently, Isobe and Kumashiro, and independently Dao, provided a certain direct-sum decomposition for reflexive modules over (one-dimensional) Arf local rings by using these results (\cite[Theorem A]{D} and \cite[Theorem 1.1]{IK}).
+Based on these results, Isobe and Kumashiro, and independently Dao, provided a certain direct-sum decomposition for reflexive modules over (one-dimensional) Arf local rings (\cite[Theorem A]{D} and \cite[Theorem 1.1]{IK}).

-On the other hand, Herzog and Rahimbeigi proved that for one-dimensional analytically irreducible Gorenstein local $K$-algebras, where $K$ is an infinite field, the finiteness of trace ideals is equivalent to the finiteness of indecomposable maximal Cohen-Macaulay modules (\cite[Corollary 2.16]{HM}).
-Other progresses on trace ideals are seen in, for examples, \cite{DKT, DL, DMS, F, GIK2, HKS2, HHS, HHS2, HIW, KT, K, Lin2}.
-Among them, in this paper, we study the following finiteness problem on trace ideals, which is also posed by several papers \cite[Question 7.16(1)]{DMS}, \cite[Question 3.7]{F}, and \cite{HM}.
+The notion of trace ideals is not only useful for the study of a given module, but is also deeply related to the property of rings.
+Indeed, Kobayashi and Takahashi characterized Noetherian local rings such that all ideals are isomorphic to some trace ideals (\cite[Corollary 1.4]{KT}).
+Herzog and Rahimbeigi proved that for one-dimensional analytically irreducible Gorenstein local $K$-algebras, where $K$ is an infinite field, the finiteness of trace ideals is equivalent to the finiteness of indecomposable maximal Cohen-Macaulay modules up to isomorphism (\cite[Corollary 2.16]{HM}).

+In addition, for a Cohen-Macaulay local ring having the canonical module, it is also known that the trace ideal of the canonical module defines the non-Gorenstein locus of the ring.
+With this reason the trace ideal of the canonical module is utilized in the study of non-Gorenstein Cohen-Macaulay rings, as {\it nearly Gorenstein rings} (\cite{DKT, HHS}).

+Among these subjects, in this paper, we study the following finiteness problem on trace ideals, which is already posed by several papers \cite[Question 7.16(1)]{DMS}, \cite[Question 3.7]{F}, and \cite{HM}.